Zuwayr-Educative/svg-recolor/README.md

 - 🎨 Create and manage custom color palettes
 - 📱 Responsive design that works on all devices
 - 💾 Export recolored SVGs with custom dimensions and styling
+- ⚡ **Smart Client-Side Optimization**: Automatically cleans up and standardizes SVGs (converting styles to attributes, flattening transforms) upon upload using a browser-compatible build of `svgo`.
 - 🎯 Preset color palettes for quick styling

 ### REST API